-- Nearly 40 power plants with an installed capacity of 1,252 MW (mega watts) are more than 20 years old and are operated at low efficiency levels.
-Immediate allocation should be made for refurbishment of parts, periodical maintenance, repair and reconstruction of these old power plants in a phased manner to ensure higher levels of efficiency in power generation over the next fiscal year.
-It needs to be mentioned here that at present (8 April 2010) eight power station units with generation capacity of about 550 MW is out of action due to lack of maintenance. - The government may consider supply of diesel and furnace oil for generators at a subsidised rate (equivalent to the administrative price less the duty collected on petroleum product at import stage) to industrial units which use such generators.
+- Nearly 40 power plants with an installed capacity of 1252 MW are more than 20 years old and are operated at low efficiency levels.
+Immediate allocation should be made for refurbishment of parts, periodical maintenance, repair and reconstruction of these old power plants in a phased manner to ensure higher levels of efficiency of power generation over the next fiscal year.
+It needs to be mentioned here that at present (08 April 2010) 8 power station units with generation capacity of about 550 MW is out of action for maintenance. - The government may consider supply of diesel and furnace oil for generators that use these fuels at a subsidised rate (equivalent to the administrative price less the duty collected on petroleum product at import stage) to industrial units which use such generators.
 Special card system can be arranged for providing diesel and furnace oil at a subsidised rate to the industries producing their own power. - Cumbersome procedures to import furnace oil by private sector should be streamlined. - In FY2008-09, total tax incidence (TTI) on import of generators and generator parts ranged between 8.55 per cent to 34.57 per cent (mode 24.0 per cent).
-In view of the ongoing power crisis, government may consider duty-free import of these items.
-The government may also consider abolishing the 2.25 per cent advance trade VAT (ATV) on import of generators. - To encourage captive power users, government may provide loans with low interest rates for setting up CPP units. - Locally delivered finished goods for independent power producer (IPP) project, or rental power plants (RPPs) could be considered either as deemed export, or zero CD may be allowed for imported raw materials which are used to prepare those finished goods. - The Joint Communiqué between Bangladesh and India stipulates that Bangladesh will require approximately Tk.
-1,000 crore (USD 150 million) to set up 35 km of transmission line within its territory to import 250 MW of electricity from India.
+In view of the ongoing power crisis, government may consider duty free import for these items targeted towards power generation.
+The government may consider abolishing the 2.25 per cent Advance Trade VAT (ATV) on import of generators. - To encourage the captive power users, government may provide loans with low interest rates in setting up CPPs. - Locally delivered finished goods to independent power producer (IPP) project, or rental power plants could be considered either as deemed export, or zero customs duty may be allowed for imported raw materials which are used to prepare those finished goods.

+• The Joint communiqué between Bangladesh and India stipulates that Bangladesh will require approximately Tk.
+1000 crore (USD 150 million) to set up 35 km of transmission line within its territory to import 250 MW of electricity from India.
 The upcoming budget needs to allocate adequate resources if this proposition is to be realised at the earliest.

-3.5.2 Gas
+5.2 Gas